Sassafras

 Sassafras Herb Use

-Sassafras tea is made from the root bark, it is refreshing and tonic.
-The root bark and root pith are used in alternative medicine as an alterative, anodyne, antiseptic, aromatic, carminative, diaphoretic, diuretic, stimulant and vasodilator.
-An Infusion is used to treat gastrointestinal complaints, colds, liver and kidney ailments, rheumatism skin eruptions and as a blood purifier.
+Sassafras tea was made from the root bark, it was considered refreshing and tonic.
+The root bark and root pith were used in alternative medicine as an alterative, anodyne, antiseptic, aromatic, carminative, diaphoretic, diuretic, stimulant and vasodilator.
+An Infusion was used to treat gastrointestinal complaints, colds, liver and kidney ailments, rheumatism skin eruptions and as a blood purifier.

 In the southern U.S., the roots were boiled, then combined with molasses, and allowed to ferment into the first ROOT BEER.
-The young leaves can be added to salads and have a mild aromatic flavor.
+The young leaves have been added to salads and have a mild aromatic flavor.

 Sassafras Habitat and Description